 - Have recently become unsteady on your feet.

-- Unable to attend the Outpatient Department.
+- Are unable to attend the Outpatient Department.
 If you believe you need domiciliary physio (physiotherapy at home).

-- Seeking treatment for Neurological or respiratory disorders.
+- Are seeking treatment for Neurological or respiratory disorders or a diagnosed rheumatological condition.